shutong021/Chatgpt_Replication/data/README.md

 (3) what is (not) included in the public GitHub repo due to licensing restrictions.

 > **Important note on redistribution**
-> Our raw transcripts and many firm-level datasets originate from licensed databases(e.g., Capital IQ and WRDS, CRSP).
-These materials are typically **not allowed** to be redistributed publicly.
-Therefore, this repository **does not** include full raw data or full cleaned datasets that contain proprietary transcript text.
+> Our raw transcripts and many firm-level datasets originate from licensed databases
+> (e.g., CapitalIQ and WRDS/CRSP-Compustat).
+These materials are typically **not allowed**
+> to be redistributed publicly.
+Therefore, this repository **does not** include full raw data
+> or full cleaned datasets that contain proprietary transcript text.

 ---